Hendrick Motorsports Car No. 24

 The Hendrick Motorsports No. 24 car is a NASCAR Cup Series team that has been active since 1992.
-The team began with driver Jeff Gordon, who spent his entire full-time career behind the wheel of the No. 24.
+The team began with driver Jeff Gordon, who spent almost his entire full-time Cup Series career behind the wheel of the No. 24 between 1992 and 2015.
 Gordon won 93 points-paying races, the most of any driver in NASCAR's modern era, and four series championships before retiring from full-time racing in 2015.
-The No. 24 was driven by Chase Elliott in 2016 and 2017.
+After Gordon's retirement the No. 24 was driven by Chase Elliott in 2016 and 2017.
 Elliott earned a spot in the NASCAR playoffs both seasons but failed to win a points-paying race.
-Since 2018, the No. 24 has been driven by William Byron.
+Since 2018, the No. 24 has been driven by William Byron after Kasey Khane left Hendrick Motorsports and Chase Elliott was moved to the no 9 car.
 Gordon, Elliott, and Byron each earned Cup Series Rookie of the Year honors while using the No. 24.